eclipse-tractusx/bpdm/INSTALL.md

 `application-auth.properties` enables authorization of endpoints and configures the connection to a Keycloak instance on which the authorization relies on.
 The application expects the Keycloak to run on `localhost` on port `8180`.
-However, as with the Spring datasource and Opensearch connections, the connection to the Keycloak can be freely configured.
+However, as with the Spring datasource connection, the connection to the Keycloak can be freely configured.
 The application uses the configured auth server URL to validate incoming tokens.

 For authorization purposes the application checks incoming token's permissions: